 If your dog is less accustomed to taking the initiative in training sessions and offering behavior, this process may not go so quickly.
 But as my teacher says, dogs notice exactly where they were and what they were doing when they got a treat.
 If you treat your dog enough in a standing position, then move her out of that position, she’ll eventually move into it again.

 The way I got the kickback stand was to have her standing right in front of me.
-She had nowhere to go but backwards.
+She had nowhere to go but backward.
 If Clara weren’t comfortable being that close to me, I would have chosen another way.
 For instance, I could have used a front foot target, as Marge Rogers does in this video.
 (She’s teaching sit, but it’s the same concept: keep the front feet locked down.)

 Finally, after Clara had several days of practice, I cued her to lie down instead of sit, then waited.
 (This part is not shown on the video.)
 She moved into a sit.
 No treat, and I cued her to lie down again.
 A couple of these, and she figured I wanted her to move into a stand from lying down, without an intermediate sit.
 Also not shown in the video is generalizing the stand to different positions, such as when she’s at my side.